Easily top-up your retirement savings

 What happens to my income payments, investment strategy and bank account details? @headerType>

-Using the Refresh your income account and top-up your savings form, means your income payment amount, income payment frequency and bank account details in your current income account will stay the same in your new income account.
+Using the Refresh your income account and top-up your savings form, means your income payment amount and frequency, drawdown preference and bank details will stay the same as your income account listed in Section 1 of the form.

 -